matucs/Chat/README.md

 ### `npm run dev or npm run prod`

 Runs the back-end part.\
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Open back-end folder in src folder then run the script to open [http://localhost:8080](http://localhost:8080) to view it in the browser.
 In this part client could connect and communicate with socket server.

 ### `npm run build`